makersacademy/rps-challenge/README.md

 The user can put their name in, and will see their name when they start playing.

-The user has three choises: rock, paper, and scissors.
+The user has five choises: rock, paper, scissors, lizard, and spock.
 These choises are presented as images.
-When pressing the image, the computer chooses a random option, and the winner is declared.
+When pressing an image, the computer chooses a random option, and the winner is declared.
 The player can now select a new option and play again.